NacreousDawn596/egrading-api/README.md

 ## 📦 Installation

-> If you plan to publish it as a package:
+> If you plan to install it as a package:

 ```bash
 pip install egrading-api